blakehicks/bannz_2001/README.md

 # bannz_3000

-Reworking @crigger's banner package for 2021
+Reworking @crigger's banner package for the year 3000